quinnanya/litlab.stanford.edu/src/techne/2020-02-07-star-texts.md

 ---
 permalink: '/star-texts/'
 title: "Star Texts: A Case Study in Harper’s and Vogue"
-authors: [clindemannn]
+authors: [clindemann]
 projects:
 date: 2020-02-07
 teaser: |
-  Richard Dyer's 1979 *Stars *introduces the concept of a star image or star text as the aggregate of every public appearance of, or reference to a given Hollywood studio actor.
+  Richard Dyer's 1979 *Stars* introduces the concept of a star image or star text as the aggregate of every public appearance of, or reference to a given Hollywood studio actor.
 ---

-In an early scene from Quentin Tarantino's *Once Upon a Time in Hollywood, *a casting agent warns the former star of a hit TV western against the kind of cameo roles he's been taking since his show was canceled.
+In an early scene from Quentin Tarantino's *Once Upon a Time in Hollywood*, a casting agent warns the former star of a hit TV western against the kind of cameo roles he's been taking since his show was canceled.
 Short a more permanent gig, the aging actor has been making guest appearances as one-episode villains on a number of newer action slots.
 The casting agent's advice is something to this effect: you might think these roles are a good part-time gig, but every time the audience sees you beat at the end of the episode, they see TV's up-and-coming action star besting the reigning champ.
 They're using your decline to prop up some new guy's rise to success.
 The real drama here is not between any particular episode's hero and its villain, but between two dueling star texts.

 Richard Dyer's 1979 *Stars *introduces the concept of a star image or star text as the aggregate of every public appearance of, or reference to a given Hollywood studio actor.
 In Dyer's terms, the star image is produced by the studio as a collection of mass cultural objects across a wide range of media.
 These would include the actor's film and television roles, but also interviews, radio appearances, commercials, as well as published gossip, tabloids, and reviews.
 Part of what is most enabling about Dyer's formulation is that it allows us to separate the celebrity as a real person from the public discourse around them.
 "Star text" is a term that helps us think about "stars" as "texts"---and not just texts, but narratives.